 In the Lifetime of the Buddha

-The disabled man was an earlier birth of one of the Buddha’s disciples was not very serious about his study and practice of dharma.
-One day after bathing in the river he saw swans flying by and boasted to another disciple that he could kill one by throwing a stone through both of its eyes.
-When he did it, the other disciple reported him to the Buddha.
+The disabled man was an earlier birth of one of the Buddha’s disciples who was not very serious about his study and practice.
+One day after bathing in the river, this disciple saw swans flying by and boasted to another that he could kill one by throwing a stone through both of its eyes.
+After he did it, the other disciple reported him to the Buddha.
 After reprimanding this stone-throwing disciple, the Buddha told this story to explain that he had always had this particular skill.

 The king was an earlier birth of Ananda, one of the Buddha’s top disciples.